Why big box retailers are experimenting with small-format stores

 Its average store is around 125,000 square feet, and out of its 1,963 stores across the US, over 170 are considered small-format.
 Those stores are a third of the regular size, under 50,000 square feet.

-Ulta Beauty, a cosmetics retailer whose partnership with Target includes a small-store concept within the larger retailer, is also seeing success from this business model.
+Ulta Beauty, a cosmetics retailer whose partnership with Target includes a small-store concept within the larger retailer, has also seen success from the small-store business model.